 SEPTRIN should not be used in premature babies nor during the first six weeks of life.
 It should probably not be given into infants less than 3 months of age.

 SEPTRIN and the elderly

-The use of SEPTRIN in elderly patients, particularly those with a liver or kidney disease or those taking certain other medicines, carries an increased risk of severe adverse reactions.
+The use of SEPTRIN in elderly patients, particularly those with a liver or kidney disease or those taking certain other medicines such as diuretics, carries an increased risk of severe adverse reactions.